-The authors of a proposal centered on buffers, named Pico Replication (PR) [35], introduce a framework for enhancing the availability of middleboxes.
+The authors of a proposal centered on buffers, named pico replication (PR) (Rajagopalan et al., 2013a), introduce a framework for enhancing the availability of middleboxes.
 Instead of preserving the internal state of the middleboxes, PR takes checkpoints on individual data flows, while the middlebox carries on processing other flows.
 Several adaptations are necessary to guarantee the high availability of middleboxes with PR, which involves modifications to both the kernel and SDN controller.

-Decoupling the internal state of network functions from their processing is another proposed strategy for enhancing fault tolerance of stateful network functions, as described in [36] and [13].
+Decoupling the internal state of network functions from their processing is another proposed strategy for enhancing fault tolerance of stateful network functions, as described in Kablan et al. (2017) and Khalid and Akella (2019).
 This strategy involves saving the internal state to a distributed database.
 If a failure occurs, a new instance can retrieve the updated state from the database, which does introduce an overhead.
 The authors of both works claim that the solutions they propose adds a small latency per processed packet, as replicas are not pre-instantiated.
 However, if a VNF fails, a new instance must be created and its state updated, which inevitably impacts the overall recovery time.
 Furthermore, implementing both approaches requires extensive modifications to VNFs themselves.

-In [37], a rollback-recovery approach is introduced, which proposes the FTMB (Fault-Tolerant Middlebox) system for preserving the state of middleboxes through "ordered logging" and "parallel release", described next.
+In Sherry et al. (2015), a rollback-recovery approach is introduced, which proposes the fault-tolerant middlebox (FTMB) system for preserving the state of middleboxes through 'ordered logging' and 'parallel release', described next.
 The ordered logging mechanism saves the necessary data to reproduce system entries in case of a failure, while parallel release is an algorithm that guarantees the correct reproduction of entries, considering the dependencies between packets.
 Although this solution presents low overhead when the system fails, implementing this approach requires modifications to the VNF source code, which could be considered a drawback.

-The authors of [38] suggest a control plane architecture that reallocates traffic flows from failed to operational VNF instances, while maintaining the synchronization of VNF internal states.
-This control plane, known as OpenNF, handles the state and minimizes data loss by transferring flows through the controller.
+Gember-Jacobson et al. (2014) suggest a control plane architecture that reallocates traffic flows from failed to operational VNF instances, while maintaining the synchronisation of VNF internal states.
+This control plane, known as OpenNF, handles the state and minimises data loss by transferring flows through the controller.
 Moreover, OpenNF proposes a VNF state management API that is comparable to the one suggested for NHAM.
 However, the OpenNF API demands adjustments to the VNF source code and comes with performance concerns.